When Can My Baby Have Eggs?

 Eggs are an affordable food that are packed with protein, antioxidants, healthy fats and important vitamins and minerals that support the development of baby’s eyes and brain.
 If you’ve walked down the egg aisle in your grocery store lately, you know that the simple act of buying a carton of eggs is not actually that simple!
 Many varieties are available, and not all eggs are created equal.

 When shopping for your baby or toddler, here are some tips to keep in mind.

 Choose eggs that provide additional omega-3 fatty acids.

 Omega-3 fatty acids have been shown to play a positive role in brain development in young children.
-Certain eggs contain higher levels of this fatty acid because the chickens are fed a diet rich in flax seeds—a natural source of omega-3 fatty acids.
-Choosing omega-3-rich eggs like Organic Valley Omega-3 Eggs is a simple way to ensure your baby is receiving this important nutrient that is unfortunately missing in many diets.
+Certain eggs contain higher levels of this fatty acid because the chickens are fed a diet rich in flax seeds — a natural source of omega-3 fatty acids.
+Choosing omega-3-rich eggs is a simple way to ensure your baby is receiving this important nutrient that is unfortunately missing in many diets.

 Choose certified organic eggs.

 Organic hens are never given antibiotics, synthetic hormones, and their feed is produced without toxic pesticides and GMOs.
 (What does certified organic mean?)